 Risk factors for developing a cataract include:

 Although many of us think of cataracts as having obvious symptoms, sometimes they can develop slowly.
 For this reason, it’s important to have regular comprehensive eye examinations, particularly as you get older.
+It is also important to do simple things like wear 100% UV blocking sunglasses when you are outside, especially in the summer months.
 Cataracts can only be treated through surgery.

 How can keep my eyes safe from UV rays this summer?

-This summer, take special care to avoid harming your eyes by wearing wrap-around sunglasses that block 100 percent of UV rays.
+This summer, take special care to avoid harming your eyes by wearing wrap-around sunglasses that block 100% of UV rays.
 You may also want to wear a wide-brimmed hat.

 There are three different types of UV rays: